brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 5 bht.md

 2. "In adopting us, therefore, God does not inquire what we are, and is not reconciled to us by any personal worth.
 His single motive is the eternal good pleasure, by which he predestinated us."
 3. "The material cause both of eternal election, and of the love which is now revealed, is Christ, the Beloved."

+### Philip Schaff:
+1. "The word 'predestine' (fore-ordain) refers to choosing for a preappointed end; the word translated ‘chose’ (Ephesians 1:4) points to the fact that the choice has been made out of a mass."
+2. "If 'in love' be connected with this verse, it gives special emphasis to the motive of the predestination.
+These things, at which men cavil, are prompted by love, and will be apprehended only when men respond in love."
+3. "The end of the foreordaining is that we may be placed in the position of sons, enjoy the privileges of sons; comp.
+Romans 8:15-29.
+Christ is 'the first-born,' the only begotten Son; we are foreordained unto adoption, to become His brethren."

 ### Archibald T. Robertson:
 1. "Having foreordained us...to define or decide beforehand."
 2. "Unto adoption as sons...see Galatians 4:5; Romans 8:15; Romans 9:4."